xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

 vectors define the relative layout of the holes and are critical for generating accurate multishot Image Shift patterns.

 However, during final data acquisition, the grid is reloaded again.
-While we know that the hole positions remain valid due to the previously applied GridMapXform, the natural question is: Are the hole vectors still valid after reloading?
+While we know that the hole positions remain valid due to the previously applied **GridMapXform**, the natural question is: Are the hole vectors still valid after reloading?

 The answer is yes.